PanobinostatOther Names: Farydak, LBH589, PNB, panobinostat lactate Drug Class: Latency-Reversing Agents

 Sponsor: University of Aarhus

-Study Purpose: The purpose of this open-label study was to evaluate the safety and effectiveness of panobinostat in reactivating HIV transcription in latently infected CD4 cells.
+Study Purpose: The purpose of this open-label study was to evaluate the safety and efficacy of panobinostat in reactivating HIV transcription in latently infected CD4 cells.

-- Participants were HIV-infected adults who had received continuous ART for at least 2 years prior to enrollment.
+- Participants were adults with HIV who had received continuous ART for at least 2 years prior to enrollment.

-- Participants were virologically suppressed with HIV RNA <50 copies/mL for at least 2 years and had CD4 counts >500 cells/mm3 at last measurement.
+- Participants were virologically suppressed with HIV RNA <50 copies/mL for at least 2 years and had CD4 counts >500 cells/mm3 at last measurement.7,12

 - Lancet HIV article, 2014: Panobinostat, a histone deacetylase inhibitor, for latent virus reactivation in HIV-infected patients on suppressive antiretroviral therapy: A phase 1/2, single group, clinical trial